 Jonathan: At Hassell Inclusion we know people are creating sites and apps at a faster rate than ever right now.
-So we’ve added in a quick new way of finding accessibility issues called Snapshot Audits.
-We spend a couple of hours working through the key user journey of our client’s site with their team over Zoom, demonstrating the issues we find.
-To give you a glimpse of what we can do in a snapshot audit I’ve asked Rob and Jon from my team to give you a quick demo.
-And, just for the demo, we’ve broken our site’s accessibility, to illustrate three common problems, how we’d find them in a snapshot audit, and help you to fix them.
-They’ll look at colour contrast that impacts people who are vision impaired, markup of headings for people who use screen readers, and visible focus for keyboard users tabbing around the page.
-Over to you Rob…
+But accessibility audits have always taken time.
+You ask someone to look at your site.
+Then two weeks later you get a huge document telling you all the things you’ve done wrong.
+You then need to try and understand them all, before getting them into your bug tracking system so your team can try and fix the issues.
+That’s useful.
+But it’s not as agile as many organisations need.
+So we created Live Audits, where our auditors spend a few hours working through the key user journeys of our client’s site or app.
+That happens live with their team over Zoom, demonstrating the issues we find.
+To give you a glimpse of what we can do in a Live Audit, I’ve asked Rob and Jon to give you a quick demo.
+And, just for the demo, we’ve broken our website’s accessibility, to illustrate 3 common problems, how we’d find and demonstrate them in a Live Audit, and help you to fix them.
+They’ll look at colour contrast that impacts people who are vision-impaired, mark-up of headings for people who use screen readers, and visible focus for keyboard users tabbing around the page.
+Over to you Rob.

 Jon: Rob, quick question what should be the contrast level for that?